 EPA published the ELG rule on November 3, 2015.
-On September 13, 2017, EPA postponed compliance dates for scrubber wastewater and bottom ash transport water from November 2018 to November 2020 pending reconsideration of the rule.
-The final rule was issued on August 31, 2020, and will become effective 60 days after publication in the Federal Register.
+On September 13, 2017, EPA postponed the compliance dates for scrubber wastewater and bottom ash transport water from November 2018 to November 2020 pending reconsideration of the rule.
+The final rule was issued on August 31, 2020.
+The ELG Rule is now under reconsideration by the Biden Administration.